osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 ## 1. Organization Overview

-Tonie-Osegbo Technologies Limited is a telecommunications and technology organization with approximately 250 employees.
+Tonie-Osegbo Technologies Limited is a simulated telecommunications and technology organization with approximately 250 employees.

 The organization operates from its headquarters in Abuja, Nigeria, with regional offices in: